junobuild/docs/blog/2023-02-14-introducing-juno/index.md

 ## Hosting

-Juno Hosting - as for our other services - runs on the Internet Computer network.
-It is the only blockchain with canister smart contracts that can serve web and thus, without relying on any Big Tech infrastructure.
+Juno Hosting - like our other services - runs on the Internet Computer.
+It is the only blockchain with canister smart contracts that can serve web assets to browsers straight from the chain -- meaning no dependency on centralized Big Tech.

 Therefore, the "Satellites" launch on Juno run entirely on blockchain, which allows for full decentralization.